Craig Braham-Barrett: Career

 before signing permanently for Dover Athletic in March 2016.
 On 14 October of the same year Braham-Barrett re-joined Welling United from Braintree Town on a one-month loan.

 On 14 June 2017, Braham-Barrett joined National League South side Chelmsford City.
 The following May he returned to Welling for his third spell at the club.
 In the summer of 2019, he signed for National League South side Hemel Hempstead Town.
 In January 2020 he joined Dartford.

 On 18 June 2021, Braham-Barrett joined Tonbridge Angels ahead of the 2021–22 season.

+On 3 May 2023, it was confirmed that Braham-Barrett had left Tonbridge Angels after two seasons at the club.
+On 4 June 2023 it was announced that Braham-Barrett signed with Dulwich Hamlet.
+Braham-Barrett joined AFC Whyteleafe in October 2024.

 International career

 Braham-Barrett is eligible to play for Jamaica and also for Montserrat, who he qualifies for through his grandmother.
 In March 2015, he was called up to the 2018 FIFA World Cup qualifier against Curaçao for Montserrat, however, he declined the call to focus on his club football with Cheltenham.

 In August 2018, Braham-Barrett accepted a call-up for Montserrat.
 On 8 September 2018, Braham-Barrett played the full 90 minutes in a 2–1 loss against El Salvador.